 Verifying Certificate Installation on Computers

-In the above steps we have configured auto enrollment of the workstation authentication template by using group policy.
+In the above steps, we have configured the workstation authentication template’s auto-enrollment using group policy.
 This procedure installs the client certificate on computers and verifies the installation.
-Restart the workstation computer, and wait a few minutes before logging on.
+Restart the workstation computer and wait a few minutes before logging on.

 - select “Computer account“, and then click Next.